5yutan5/PyQtDarkTheme/README.md

 ## License

-PyQtDarkTheme incorporates image assets from external sources.
-The icons for the PyQtDarkTheme are derived [Material design icons](https://fonts.google.com/icons)(Apache License Version 2.0).
-Any file not listed in the [NOTICE.md](https://github.com/5yutan5/PyQtDarkTheme/blob/main/NOTICE.md) file is covered by PyQtDarkTheme's MIT license.
+The svg file for the PyQtDarkTheme are derived [Material design icons](https://fonts.google.com/icons)(Apache License Version 2.0).
+Qt stylesheets are originally fork of [QDarkStyleSheet](https://github.com/ColinDuquesnoy/QDarkStyleSheet)(MIT License).
+Other files are covered by PyQtDarkTheme's MIT license.